What is Dwell Time?

 What Affects Dwell Time

 Content quality is the biggest factor.
-But page speed matters too — a page that takes 5 seconds to load loses readers before content even appears.
+But page speed matters too.
+A page that takes 5 seconds to load loses readers before content even appears.
 Core Web Vitals directly impact how quickly visitors can start consuming your content.
 Layout, readability, and multimedia also play roles.

 Dwell Time vs. Bounce Rate